Our objectives

 Collateral haircuts

 Our collateral list is broad.
-It extends in principle to any asset we judge we can effectively and efficiently risk manage, subject to an appropriate discount applied to the market value of the asset.
-This ‘haircut’ is designed to protect us against falls in the value of collateral, so if a counterparty defaults, the sale of that collateral by us raises at least the amount borrowed against it.
-Higher quality assets offer us greater protection against asset value volatility, and so require lower haircuts.
+It extends in principle to any asset we judge we can effectively and efficiently risk-manage, subject to an appropriate discount applied to the market value of the asset.
+This ‘haircut’ is designed to protect us against falls in the value of collateral, so if a counterparty defaults, our sale of that collateral raises at least the amount borrowed against it.
+Higher-quality assets offer us greater protection against asset value volatility, and so require lower haircuts.

 We publish ‘base haircuts' for Level A, Level B, and Level C securities.